 In May of 2009, Beck was chosen by St. John's University to deliver the commencement speech to its Staten Island Campus.
 He also received an Honorary Doctor of Letters Degree.

-Each Thanksgiving for the past 22 years, Beck and his family serve those in need at the St. John's Bread and Life Program, the largest soup kitchen in Brooklyn.
+Each Thanksgiving for 24 years, Beck and his family have served those in need at the St John's Bread and Life Program, the largest soup kitchen in Brooklyn.
 Among his other charitable endeavors are White Plains Hospital, Westchester Medical Center, the Tom Coughlin Jay Fund Foundation, Derek Jeter's Turn 2 Foundation, the Crohn's & Colitis Foundation of America, the Christopher & Dana Reeve Foundation, the March of Dimes, the Juvenile Diabetes Research Foundation, Special Olympics New York, Children’s Aid Society and the Make-A-Wish Foundation of the Hudson Valley.

 A graduate of Ithaca College, Beck received a Bachelor of Science degree in 1978.
 This year he was named the recipient of IC's Professional Achievement Award.
 He resides in Westchester County with his wife, Janet.

 Stay connected with Bruce on Twitter and Facebook.